guhjy/med4way/README.md

 If you use `med4way`, please cite the following paper:

 Discacciati, A., Bellavia, A., Lee, J.J., Mazumdar, M., Valeri, L., 2018.
 Med4way: a Stata command to investigate mediating and interactive mechanisms using the four-way effect decomposition.
-International Journal of Epidemiology.[http://www.citeulike.org/user/guhjy/article/14657415] [https://doi.org/10.1093/ije/dyy236](https://doi.org/10.1093/ije/dyy236)
+International Journal of Epidemiology.
+[CiteUlike](http://www.citeulike.org/user/guhjy/article/14657415) [https://doi.org/10.1093/ije/dyy236](https://doi.org/10.1093/ije/dyy236)

 ### Installation